ShanaScogin/BayesPostEst/JOSSpaper/paper.md

 - bayesplot [@bayesplot] offers various plotting options for posterior quantities, including posterior predictive checks.
 - bayestable [@bayestable] generates a regression table from MCMC estimates that can be passed on to the texreg package [@texreg] for printing.
 - The sjstats [@sjstats] and sjPlot [@sjPlot] suite of packages allows for a variety of postestimation commands, including predicted probabilities, marginal effects, and a function to evaluate estimates in relationship to a user-defined ROPE.
+- Similarly, bayestestR [@bayestestR] offers a broad set of functions to analyze and describe posterior distributions of coefficients, but not other post-estimation quantities of interest.
 - The ggmcmc [@ggmcmc] package contains a function to plot the ROC curve after a regression model for binary outcomes.
 - The brms [@brms] package offers a variety of convenient postestimation commands, including predicted probabilities, for Bayesian models estimated directly in brms.